If yes, you probably have already come across different providers for website builders.

 You don’t want to use a website builder when…

 - You need the best possible and Google-friendly IDX integration.

 - You need a highly customizable design.

-- You don’t know what further features and functionalities you might need in the foreseeable future.
+- You don’t know what additional features and functionalities you might need in the foreseeable future.

-- You need optimal compatibility with third party platforms and tools to be integrated into your website or suspect that you might eventually need this down the road.
+- You need optimal compatibility with third-party platforms and tools to be integrated into your website, or you suspect that you might eventually need this down the road.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.

 Does Wix Support IDX? – And How to Integrate it

 8 Real Estate Marketing Video Ideas and How Long a Video Should Be